 Permitted Uses

 The use of land shall be for single unit detached dwellings.
 Uses considered complementary to and serving the residential use of the area are also permitted.
-Complementary uses may include a public park, a private park, home occupation, bed and breakfast, common open space areas, and boating and docking facilities.
+Complementary uses may include a public park, a private park, home occupation, bed and breakfast, common open space areas, community garden and boating and docking facilities.

 4.7.4.3